 - At the receiver side, the receiver maintains a sliding window size to W. The default value of this W is 64.
 This window’s right edge represents the highest sequence number N received so far for a valid packet.

 When the receiver gets a packet from the sender, it performs some action.
 The appropriate action depends on the sequence number of the packet.

 - « If the sequence number of the received packet falls within the window and if the packet is new, then its MAC is checked.
 If the MAC is successfully validated, the corresponding slot of the window is marked.
 The window itself does not move to the right-hand side.

-- « If the received packet is to right of the window i.e. The sequence number of the packet is greater than N. And if the packet is new, then the MAC is checked.if the packet is authenticated successfully, the window is advanced to the right in such a that the right edge of the window will match the sequence number of this packet i.e. The sequence number now becomes a new N.
+- « If the received packet is to right of the window, i.e. The sequence number of the packet is greater than N., And if the packet is new, then the MAC is checked.
+If the packet is authenticated successfully, the window is advanced to the right so that the right edge of the window will match the sequence number of this packet, i.e. The sequence number now becomes a new N.

 This is how to authenticate the header prevents the replay attack.

 This is a guide to the Authentication Header.
 Here we discuss what is the authentication header, its 6 formats, modes and how the authentication header deals with the replay attack?
 You can also go through our other related articles to learn more –